xjtang/newfusion/doc/preparedata.md

 - MODIS Daily Gridded Data ([MOD09GA](https://lpdaac.usgs.gov/dataset_discovery/modis/modis_products_table/mod09ga))

 #### MODIS Swath Data
 The MODIS Terra/Aqua Surface Reflectance 5-minute L2 Swath Data (MOD09) provides MODIS surface reflectance for bands 1 and 2 (at 250m), bands 1 – 7 (at 500 m) and bands 1 – 16 (at 1 km resolution), multiresolution QA, and 1 km observation statistics.
-The swath data, different from commonly used gridded product,
+The swath data, different from commonly used gridded product, is the un-projected raw scan of the instrument (spectrally processed).
+It is stored in raster format but each pixel actually covers different sizes of area on the ground.
+The swath data come withs the location (lat, lon) of the center of each scan.

+The Swath data can be downloaded from the NASA [LAADS](https://ladsweb.nascom.nasa.gov/data/search.html) website.
+You need to fill out an order indicating your study area and study time period as well as the satellite (Terra/Aqua) and product (MOD09) that you are looking for.
+You will recieve an email once your order is ready for download.
+Follow the link in the email and download the data that you ordered.

+It is recommended that you download all available swath data for you study area and study time period so that the New Fusion model can build a denser time series and get more accurate results.

 #### Landsat Synthetic Images